choishingwan/PRS-Tutorial/docs/target.md

     --out EUR.QC
 ```

 This will generate a file called **EUR.sexcheck** containing the F-statistics for each individual.
-For male, the F-statistic should be > 0.8 and Female should have a value < 0.2.
+Individuals are typically called as being biologically male if the F-statistic is > 0.8 and biologically female if F < 0.2.

 ```R tab="Without library"
 # Read in file